maaznizam290/aiagentqa/qa-bot/README.md

 - `npm run lint` / `npm run format` use ESLint + Prettier (repo root).
 - `web/` contains its own `package.json` for dashboard dependencies.
 - CI builds lint, backend scripts, and the dashboard bundle.

+## Roadmap Ideas

+- Add an “Apply Fix” flow that checks out the repo, edits the suggested test file, runs targeted Playwright suites, and opens a GitHub PR upon success.
+- Extend the dashboard with approval controls so reviewers can promote suggestions from `suggested` → `approved` → `applied`.
+- Plug in alternative runners (e.g., Cypress) via the same interface used by `runner/playwright-runner.js`.
+- Stream run events to Slack/Teams or create GitHub issues automatically when blocking regressions are detected.

 ## Playwright Runner Workflow